jhstaudacher/MonteCarloCooperativeGames/README.md

 # Monte Carlo For Coop Games

-Monte Carlo For Coop Games is a R package for simulating arbitrary cooperative games and approximating the Shapley value of them.
+MontCarloCooperativeGames is an R package for simulating arbitrary cooperative games and approximating the Shapley value of them.

 ## Getting started with development